AlvaDuan/AlvaDuan.github.io/index.md

 <h2 class="title">ABOUT ME</h2>
 <div class="container">
   <div class="text">
 Welcome to my website!
-I am a Ph.D. candidate in the Department of Economics at the National University of Singapore (NUS), with an expected graduate date of June 2025.
-I obtained my master's degree in Economics from London School of Economics (LSE), and bachelor's degree in Economics from Central University of Finance and Economics (CUFE).  <br>
+I am a Ph.D. candidate in the Department of Economics at the National University of Singapore, with an expected graduate date of June 2025.
+I obtained my master's degree in Economics from London School of Economics, and bachelor's degree in Economics from Central University of Finance and Economics.  <br>
 <br>
 My research focuses on the mismatch in the labor market and aim to identify its origins and features.
 Furthermore, I am also passionate about investigating the heterogeneities of employment stabilities. <br>
 <br>